Close Menu

 Commercial kitchens have mastered food safety and operational discipline.
 Now it’s time to expand the definition of cleanliness to include environmental health.
 Pollution isn’t always loud or obvious—but the damage adds up quietly over time.
 Recognizing the environmental footprint of daily kitchen activity isn’t about doing more work; it’s about looking more closely at what’s already being done.
 Cleaner kitchens start with greater awareness and smarter design.

 Martin Alan is the CEO and owner of Vodaland, overseeing operations across the United States, Puerto Rico, and the Virgin Islands.
 With over a decade of experience in the building technologies industry, he has led efforts in business development, product innovation, and customer-driven solutions.
-Under his leadership, Vodaland continues to advance smart building solutions—offering high-performance infrastructure products such as solids interceptors, drainage systems, and other water management tools for commercial and industrial applications.
+Under his leadership, Vodaland continues to advance smart building solutions—offering high-performance infrastructure products such as solids interceptor, drainage systems, and other water management tools for commercial and industrial applications.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email